ang-t/Master_Thesis/README.md

 # Master_Thesis
-Final repository with all scripts and plots
+Final repository with all scripts and datasets

 The project was about designing a synthetic transcription factor system to